 Sounds like it might be time to ask your doctor about the benefits of fenofibrate, right?

-Before you schedule that appointment, you might want to consider this detail that wan’t included in the news release: The findings of benefit came from a small group of patients within a larger study whose results had previously been reported.
+Before you schedule that appointment, you might want to consider this detail that wasn’t included in the news release: The findings of benefit came from a small group of patients within a larger study whose results had previously been reported.
 And that larger study, known as ACCORD, found no overall cardiovascular benefit among patients treated with fenofibrate.